GoogleCloudPlatform/cluster-toolkit/community/examples/apptainer/README.md

 While you can easily use existing [Docker](https://hub.docker.com/) with Apptainer it is more efficient to package your code in the [Singularity Image Format](https://apptainer.org/docs/user/latest/definition_files.html) (SIF) using the `apptainer build` command.
 We demonstrate using the HPC Toolkit to create a _build instance_ that you can use to create SIF images.
 We also provide a _custom build step_ that will allow you to use [Google Cloud Build](https://cloud.google.com/build?hl=en) to create SIF images on our serverless CI/CD platform.

+## Clusters

+The most effective way to incorporate Apptainer into you cloud-based HPC systems is to use the HPC Toolkit to create [custom VM images](https://cloud.google.com/compute/docs/images/create-custom) with Apptainer installed that are then used as part of your HPC system.
+We provide two blueprints that illustrate this process.

 ## Examples

 ### Dev